 Note: You are not limited to only comparing consecutive revisions; for example, you can compare Revision 6 to Revision 1.

 The Compare Revisions page opens.
 Any changes between the two versions will show in the more recent version on the right side of the page.

 Changes to synchronization appear as a dotted red square around the start and end times:

 Note: Title and description changes are not marked in red on the Compare Revisions page.
 If you change the title or description of the video while in the Amara Editor, this applies to all versions of subtitles in that subtitle language.

 Rollback to an Earlier Subtitle Version

 You can revert to an older version of your subtitles.
-This can be useful if a recent revision has an error in the subtitle text or synchronization that you would like to fix.
+This can be useful if the most current revision has errors or changes that can’t be easily fixed in the editor.

-When you click this button, Amara will create a new subtitle version after the last one, which will be identical to the one you've selected.
-For example, if you currently have 5 subtitle versions and you choose Rollback to version 4, a new version named Revision 6 will be created (and it will be identical to the subtitles in version 4).
+When you click this button, Amara will create a new subtitle version after the last one, and it will be identical to the set you've selected to rollback to.
+For example, if you currently have 5 subtitle versions and you choose Rollback to version 4, a new version named Revision 6 will be created, and it will be identical to the subtitles in version 4.

-Please note that the versions that were created after the one you selected to roll back to, will not be destroyed - they will remain visible in the revision history.
-If you really need to completely hide a particular version from view, please ask Amara staff to do so, stating why this is needed.
+Please note that the previous revisions will not be destroyed when you choose to rollback to a previous version; they will remain visible in the revision history.
+If you really need to completely hide a particular version from view, please send the following in an email to firstname.lastname@example.org: